 What is the Best Time to go Elk Hunting in Montana?

-Elk season in Montana is pretty robust, running longer than in neighboring states like Colorado and Wyoming.
+Montana elk season is pretty robust, running longer than in neighboring states like Colorado and Wyoming.
 So, there really isn’t a bad time within Montana’s elk hunting season.

 However, if you are looking for the best chance of taking an animal under your license, experienced hunters suggest that during the first few weeks of the general season.
 As such, the entirety of the archery season offers the first chance to hunt for elk in Montana.

-There are also shoulder seasons for elk, and these may give you an even better opportunity to snag a great elk.
+There are also shoulder seasons for Montana elk hunting, and these may give you an even better opportunity to snag a great elk.
 Shoulder seasons and their regulations change each year, so make sure you know when and where you can hunt for elk during the shoulder seasons.

 What is the Difference Between a License and Permit?